-Breathitt County Barber, Ryan Messer was issued a Criminal Summons on August 18th, 2021 by Breathitt County Sheriff John Hollan for the alleged offense of Harassment.
+Breathitt County Cosmetologist, Ryan Messer was issued a Criminal Summons on August 18th, 2021 by Breathitt County Sheriff John Hollan for the alleged offense of Harassment.
 Messer is the owner of Steel Blade Cuts Located on College Ave.
 In Jackson, KY.

 The Complaint reads as follows:

 The Affiant, Ron Hamblin, states that on 8-12-21 in Breathitt County, Kentucky, the above named defendant unlawfully COMMITTED THE OFFENSE OF HARASSMENT IN VIOLATION OF KRS 525.070 when the intent to intimidate and alarm Affiant.
 He engaged in a course of conduct which alarmed Affiant and which served no legitimate purpose when he screamed at Affiant and pointed his finger at affiant and yelled at Affiant, “I am going to kick your ass”, while Affiant was eating at the White Flash Restaurant in Jackson, Breathitt Co.
 Kentucky.

 According to witnesses on the scene, Mr. Hamblin did not in any way provoke the accused and was eating breakfast when the defendant pulled up in front of the White Flash Restaurant located on Main St. in Jackson, KY.